mlnederlof/gitgldarch/README.md

 # Introduction 👋
-Hi, I’m @gitgldarch, an enterprise architect at the Province of Gelderland (www.gelderland.nl) (regional government in the Netherlands).
+Hi, I’m @mlnederlof, an enterprise architect at the Netherlands Institute for Public Safety (www.nipv.nl).
 In my professional life, I'm interested in 'digitization' of society, especially with respect to governments.
 Therefore I work on several (reference) architectures, together with my collegues.
 On a personal level, I'm interested in sports (trailrunning, gravelbiking and shaolin kempo), reading and topics as 'privacy', 'fediverse', 'open source'

 # Currently working on 🌱
-I'm currently working on the proper setup of the pipeline Archi-Github, in order to develop new reference architecture.
-In particular concerning the EU Act 'Single Digital Gateway'
+I'm currently working on the development of the architecture capability at NIPV.

 # How to reach me 📫
 You can reach me here on Github.
 Just leave me a note!